 Section Maximum Score 1.
 Relevance of the action 20 1.1.
 How relevant is the proposal to the objectives and priorities of the call for proposals and to the specific themes/sectors/areas or any other specific requirement stated in the guidelines for applicants?
 Are the expected results of the action aligned with the priorities defined in the guidelines for applicants (section 1.2)?
 5 1.2.
 How relevant is the proposal to the particular needs and constraints of the target country(ies), region(s) and/or relevant sectors (including synergy with other development initiatives and avoidance of duplication)?
 5 1.3.
 How clearly defined and strategically chosen are those involved (final beneficiaries, target groups)?
 Have their needs (as rights holders and/or duty bearers) and constraints been clearly defined and does the proposal address them appropriately?
 5 1.4.
-Does the proposal contain particular added-value elements (e.g. innovation, best practices) and the other additional elements indicated under 1.2. of the guidelines for applicants?
-5 2.
+Does the proposal contain particular added-value elements (e.g. innovation, best practices) ? [and the other additional elements indicated under 1.2. of the guidelines for applicants] 5 2.
 Design of the action 30 2.1.
 How coherent is the overall design of the action?
 Does the proposal indicate the expected results to be achieved by the action?
 Does the intervention logic explain the rationale to achieve the expected results?
-2.2.
+5x2 2.2.
 Does the design reflect a robust analysis of the problems involved, and the capacities of the relevant stakeholders?
-2.3.
+5 2.3.
 Does the design take into account external factors (risks and assumptions)?
-5 2.4.
-Are the activities feasible and consistent in relation to the expected results (including timeframe)?
-Are results (output, outcome and impact) realistic?
-5 2.5.
-To which extent does the proposal integrate relevant cross-cutting elements such as environmental/climate change issues, promotion of gender equality and equal opportunities, needs of persons with disabilities, rights of minorities and rights of indigenous peoples, youth, combating HIV/AIDS (if there is a strong prevalence in the target country/region)?
 5